Factbox: Foreigners in Nepal at time of deadly earthquake

 - AUSTRIA: Around 250 Austrians in Nepal, no reports of any casualties.

-- BANGLADESH: Fifty nationals, including members of the country’s under-14 girls’ soccer team, evacuated.
+- BANGLADESH: Fifty nationals, including members of the country’s under-14 girls’ football team, evacuated.
 No information on exact number of nationals in Nepal.

 - BRITAIN: Several hundred Britons believed to be in Nepal.
-No report of death or injured.
+No reports of deaths or injuries.

-- CHINA: Xinhua news agency, quoting the Chinese Embassy in Kathmandu, reports four people confirmed dead and 10 seriously injured.
+- CHINA: State news agency Xinhua, quoting the Chinese Embassy in Kathmandu, reports four people confirmed dead and 10 seriously injured.
+Xinhua said at least 20 people were killed in Tibet.

 - COLOMBIA: Seven nationals missing.
 No reports of any deaths or injuries.